Bummed: Main sessions

 Hannett would have the band perform the songs over and over for several hours at a time and, as such, would record the majority of the album live.
 Due to his previous experience as a bass player, Hannett spent time alone with Paul Ryder working on a specific sound.
 Hannett ran the instrument through a multitude of digital filters, time modulation, and effects pedals.
 In addition to using his own guitar on the album, guitarist Mark Day used one of Hannett's.
 Aware of Hannett's financial issues, Shaun Ryder bought the guitar from him for £300.
 On one occasion, Wilson visited the band during the sessions.
 Upon entering the studio, he found it dark and filled with smoke, as the floor was completely covered in house records.

 Wilson brought with him a film crew to shoot part of the sessions for a TV programme he was involved in about working environments.
-As the band returned to Manchester, Hannett continued experimenting with the master tapes at Strawberry Studios with engineer Laurence Diana.
+As the band returned to Manchester, Hannett continued experimenting with the master tapes at Strawberry Studios with engineer john Pennington.
 He brought in additional musicians to enhance the tracks: percussion from drum teacher Dave Hassell, piano from his friend Steve Hopkins, and banjo from Derek "Horseman" Ryder (father of Shaun and Paul Ryder).
 Hannett saturated the recordings with effects such as reverb and echo.
 The sessions lasted for three weeks in total, costing £50,000; the final recordings were mixed at Strawberry Studios in September 1988.